Your car's alternator doesn't charge a flat battery

 If you live in a hot climate you’re better off getting an older style non-sealed battery so you can top up the water levels to stop the plates drying out.
-Maintenance free batteries are sealed meaning you can’t top up the water if they start drying out.
+Maintenance-free batteries are sealed meaning you can’t top up the water if they start drying out.

-Even so-called maintenance free batteries need a bit of looking after including making sure the terminals are clean, brushing away any corrosive residue and checking the alternator charge rate from time to time.
+Even so-called maintenance-free batteries need a bit of looking after including making sure the terminals are clean, brushing away any corrosive residue and checking the alternator charge rate from time to time.

 Don’t worry if there is corrosive powder on the terminals as all batteries get it over time due to a reaction between the metal and electricity.
-Just be sure to remove it from the terminals and cable clamps with a wire brush to ensure good connectivity.
+Just be sure to remove it from the terminals and cable clamps with a stiff brush to ensure good connectivity.

 The battery light on your dashboard isn’t telling you your battery is faulty, it’s warning you that the alternator isn’t working and the car is being powered by the battery alone.